EceE91/RestfulApiWithDotNetCore/README.md

 Swashbuckle is used in the project

-To install NLog in .net core apps; PM> Install-Package NLog.Web.AspNetCore
+To install NLog in .net core apps; PM> Install-Package NLog.Web.AspNetCore.
+To make nlog.config file writeable in project file, set build action to none and copy to output directory to copy always.